Rapyd-Samples/nodejs-payment-gateway-integration-with-rapyd/Readme.md

 ## How to run the application
 - Clone this repository
-- rename .env.example to .env
+- Then rename .env.example to .env
 - Add your database credentials to the .env file
 - Add your port number to the .env file
 - Add your Rapyd API keys to the .env file